jptweb/IGME-110-Fall-2025/documents/p3-hifi-deliverable.md

 - Identify your target audience (reference personas)

 **2. Research & Design Evolution (1-2 min)**
-- Show the original app proposal/infographic that inspired you
+- Show/mention/reference the original app proposal/infographic that inspired you
 - Brief walkthrough of design evolution:
   - 1-2 lo-fi screens → corresponding hi-fi screens
   - How feedback from testing improved the design